fattyageboy/berthcare/design-documentation/design-system/components/navigation.md

 ### "Start with the user experience, then work backwards"

-Nurses need to document visits.
+caregivers need to document visits.
 Everything else is distraction.
 So we removed everything else.

 ### "Create products people don't know they need yet"